43 Father's Day Trivia Questions [With Answers]

 Answer: It tripled, from about 2.5 hours per week to 8 hours per week.

-The trap is the framing.
-Some quiz-takers expect a much smaller change.
-Others expect parity with mothers.
-Pew data shows fathers’ childcare time tripled between 1965 and 2016.
-Mothers’ childcare time only doubled in the same window, from about 10 hours to 14 hours.
-The gap is closing but still real.
+Framing splits the guesses two ways.
+Some players expect a much smaller change.
+Others expect dads to have caught up with moms.
+Pew’s figures put fathers’ childcare time at a tripling between 1965 and 2016.
+Mothers’ childcare time only doubled in that same window, from about 10 hours to 14 hours.
+The gap is narrowing, but it hasn’t closed.

 Duel me on Father’s Day stats on LearnClash